Uncle Joe Shannon

 Uncle Joe Shannon is a 1978 American drama film directed by Joseph Hanwright and written by Burt Young, who also stars.
 The film was produced by Robert Chartoff and Irwin Winkler and distributed by United Artists.

 Plot

-A trumpet player, Joe Shannon believes he has little left to live for when he tragically loses both his wife and child.
+A trumpet player, Joe Shannon believes he has little left to live for when he loses both his wife and child.
 Only a new relationship with a disadvantaged boy is keeping him from sinking into depression's permanent depths.